-Guests: Total four exceptional industry experts will be invited as guest speakers.
+Guests: Total four exceptional industry experts will be invited as guest speakers (marked in green herein).
 One guest speaker will be scheduled for a 45min presentation, followed by a 15-minute Q&A. Also, three industry leaders will form the panel for the Final Exam.
 Students are requested to prepare for the guests' presentations and interactions by thoroughly researching the speaker's profiles, their recent activities and their company websites.